MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-setup.md

 ![Traduci showing USB and power ports](images/Traduci_12PinPortSide.jpg)

 To plug a peripheral radio into a port on the Tradui, orient the Traduci so that LEDs and buttons are face up.
-Next orient the RN42 radio sled such that the printed label on the radio containing the MAC address is face up.
-Keeping this orientation, plug the RN42 radio in the 12 Pin port labeled JB.
+Next orient the peripheral radio (sled) such that the printed label on the radio containing the MAC address is face up.
+Keeping this orientation, plug the peripheral radio in the appropriate 12 Pin port.

 > [!NOTE]
 > Some peripherals may only plug into certain ports.
 Please refer to the supported hardware page for more information.